-In 2019, a chapter of the Botswana Mineworkers Union was formed pursuant to Section 48 of the Trade Unions & Employers' Organizations' Act (Botswana), and management negotiated an initial two-year collective agreement, which expires at the end of March 2021.
-As a result of any potential labour agreement, the Company may incur increased costs for human resources with a corresponding reduction in profitability and potential impact to operations.
+In 2019, a chapter of the Union was formed pursuant to Section 48 of the Trade Unions & Employers' Organizations' Act (Botswana).
+The current labour agreement expires at the end of March 2022 and a new labour agreement will need to be negotiated with effect from April 1, 2022.
+A new agreement may result in increased labour costs with a corresponding reduction in profitability and potential impact to operations.
 When a collective agreement expires, labour disruption, including work stoppage may occur as part of the Union's or the Company's bargaining tactics.
 Such stoppages may have a material adverse effect on the Company's results from operations due to disruption of the Company's business.